By David Joel Miller.

 6. Budget extra sleep time

 Not getting enough rest, being over tired, is a way to let sadness and depression overcome you.
 Get plenty of rest.
-Make bed time a regular scheduled event.
+Make bedtime a regularly scheduled event.

 7. Eat regular meals.

 Failure to eat on time, lack of energy can result in sad, tired feelings also.
-This makes it hard to get back into life after a life event that crates sadness.
-Take care of yourself and that especially means eating in a health way if you want to reduce the impact of sadness on your life and mental health.
+This makes it hard to get back into life after a life event that creates sadness.
+Take care of yourself and that especially means eating in a healthy way if you want to reduce the impact of sadness on your life and mental health.